A Brief Chronology

 President, the Students Self-Government; Editor-in-Chief, The Light of Jinling (a campus Bulletin); President, the Chinese Philosophical Society of the Students Body.

-classical Chinese literature surpassing the teacher; and better command of
+literature surpassing the teacher; and better command of English than Professor

 his rescue with protest, saying, “I would rather see the whole university